drmingdrmer/md2zhihu/README.md

     ...
 ```

-E.g., one of the converted [single-file example](https://github.com/drmingdrmer/drmingdrmer.github.io/blob/master/_md2zhihu/dict-cmp.md) has all its assets stored
+For example, one of the converted [single-file examples](https://github.com/drmingdrmer/drmingdrmer.github.io/blob/master/_md2zhihu/dict-cmp.md)
-remotely on github, thus it can be safely used everywhere, without worrying
+has all its assets stored remotely on GitHub, so it can be safely used anywhere
-about dealing with its dependency assets.
+without worrying about handling its dependency assets.

-There are two ways to get the converted markdowns:
+There are two ways to get the converted markdown files:
 - `git fetch` and `git merge` the branch `master-md2zhihu`.
 - Or access this branch directly on the web:
   [single-file example](https://github.com/drmingdrmer/drmingdrmer.github.io/blob/master/_md2zhihu/dict-cmp.md)